|

 Aloe vanbalenii (Van Balen's Aloe) - This stemless rosette forms a wide low clump to 1-2 feet tall by 3 feet wide.
 It has long gracefully-twisting deeply-channeled yellow-green leaves with rusty red edges - the entire leaf can be red if grown in full sun and kept dry in winter but will be bright green in the shade.
 The leaves have a characteristic cinnamon or musky smell when bruised or damaged.
 The yellow to orange-yellow flowers are on unbranched spikes in late winter to early spring.
 Plant in full sun to light shade and irrigate regularly spring through summer.
 This plant is a summer grower and while it adapts to winter rainfall the foliage is much showier if kept dry in the winter - grow under eaves or in small well-draining pots.
 Hardy to 25° F. Native to KwaZulu-Natal and southeastern Mpumalanga in South Africa.
 The name honors J.C. van Balen, the former Director of the Park Department in Johannesburg, SA, who first collected this species.

-This information about Aloe vanbalenii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe vanbalenii that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |